JoeyEremondi/spire.github.io/source/_posts/2014-01-05-an-unremarkable-type-checker.markdown

 that appears as a dynamic check in Spire is: if you evaluate a well-typed term to a canonical, then embed it back up to a surface term and evaluate it again, you get back the same canonical term.
-This becomes more important as the surface and canonical grammars diverge more.
+This becomes more important as the surface and canonical languages diverge more.
 Embedding is used to pretty-print canonicals after evaluation, for example in error messages.
 Although messing up embedding does not affect consistency, as a practical matter it would confuse the user if